Last updated: May 6, 2026

 Immigrant and refugee seniors

 Start with English and citizenship classes.
-Georgia Adult Education includes English and civics instruction, and Georgia’s GED and HiSET information says testing is available in English, Spanish, or a mix of both.
+Georgia Adult Education includes English and civics instruction.
+Georgia’s GED and HiSET information says testing can be taken in English or Spanish.
 Ask the local provider which languages are supported at your site.

 Rural seniors with limited access